 There is one other kind of change that is not handled with templates or Superusers.
 When a PHA wants to reassign one or more buildings to a different development number for asset management purposes, it is done from within the Development submodule in the "Maintain Inventory" tab.

-The HA User selects the development number from which to take the building(s), then selects the development number to which the building(s) are to be moved.
+The PHA user selects the development number from which to take the building(s), then selects the development number to which the building(s) are to be moved.
 Only developments at DOFA may be selected.
 If you wish to move buildings to a newly created development number, request the 'Moving Buildings to a Newly Created Development' Job Aid from your local PIC Coach.
 A proposal can involve moves to/from two or more developments.
 After each 'Save', the proposal may be closed and can still be retrieved for additional changes.

 A HUD Field Office User can access the same "Maintain Inventory" tab and review the proposal, then Approve or Reject it.
 The HUD User ensures that none of the proposed buildings are in any Demo-Dispo status.
 If any are in Demo-Dispo status, do not approve the proposal.
 If it is approved, the building assignments will be changed automatically at the beginning of the next operating year.